tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ### Transformation Parameters

 Both of these sets of parameters are best explained by pictures.
 For the `BinAverage` transform, "width" defines the size of the averaging window (600s = 10 min) and "alignment" defines the location of the window in respect to each timestamp.

 In the window shown below, the alignment is technically set to "LEFT".
 No matter what "alignment" is set to, the TimeGrid will always start at 00:00.
-For instance, if "aligment" is set to "CENTER" and the width is 600 s, the 01:00:00 timestamp represents bin-averaged data between 00:55:00 and 01:05:00.
+For instance, if "alignment" is set to "CENTER" and the width is 600 s, the 01:00:00 timestamp represents bin-averaged data between 00:55:00 and 01:05:00.
 Tsdat will attempt to fetch the file that contains data for the previous 5 minutes here.
 If a filename with a timestamp 10 minutes prior cannot be found, the 01:00:00 timestamp will be set to nan.

 The "range" keyword is relevant for the `NearestNeighbor` and `Interpolate` transforms, and defines how far from the last timestamp to search for the next measurement.
 The "range" and "width" parameters should be set in seconds.

 ![transform_params](vap/tranform_params.png)

 ### Fetch Parameters

 The "time_padding" fetch parameter can be critical to set correctly.
 To show what this parameter does, open up a new terminal and run if you haven't already:

 ```bash
 python runner.py vap pipelines/vap_gps/pipeline.yaml --begin 20210801.000000 --end 20210802.000000
 ```

 When the pipeline completes successfully, navigate to `storage/root/ancillary/cpr/cpr.gps.b1/cpr.gps.b1.20210903.000000.timeseries.nc` and look at the X-axis ticks.
 Notice that data is found for the entire day.

 Now, set `timepadding: 0`, open a terminal and run the vap again:

 ```bash
 python runner.py vap pipelines/vap_gps/pipeline.yaml --begin 20210801.000000 --end 20210802.000000
 ```

 Check out the same .png file again.
 See that half the data is missing for the day.

 The image below depicts the idea of what this parameter does.
-Datafiles, particularly these from the Spotter buoy, are not saved on any particular time schedule.
+Data files, particularly these from the Spotter buoy, are not saved on any particular time schedule.
 When this is the case, we want to set `time_padding` far enough so that Tsdat is able to retrieve all of the files that contain the data we want, but not so far as to significantly slow down the pipeline.

 ![fetch_params](vap/fetch_params.png)

 Setting `timepadding: -24h` tells Tsdat to fetch files up to 24 hours earlier than the start date we specified.
 If we set `timepadding: +24h`, it will fetch datafiles 24 hours after the "end" time.
 Setting `timepadding: 24h` will fetch both before and after.
 Units of hours ('h'), minutes ('m'), seconds ('s'), and milliseconds ('ms') can be used here.
 If no units are specified, tsdat will default to using seconds.

 ### Pipeline Class Configuration

 The final file that's important to review is the change to the pipeline class located in `pipeline.py`.
 The first is the inherited class change from `IngestPipeline` to `TransformationPipeline`.
 The second is the addition of the `hook_customize_input_datasets` hook, which allows the user to alter datasets retrieved from the ingest pipeline.
 The input/return here is a dictionary of datasets that are labeled based on their individual datastreams and "begin"/"end" timestamps.
 The other three hooks have not changed.

 ```python
 class VapGPS(TransformationPipeline):